Sarin Fast Facts

 April-May 1967 - The US military secretly tests sarin in the Upper Waiakea Forest Reserve on the island of Hawaii.
 The testers detonate sarin-filled 155mm artillery shells to study how the nerve agent disperses in a tropical jungle.
 The Pentagon confirms the "Red Oak" program in November 2002.

-1980s - Sarin and other nerve agents may have been used in chemical warfare during the Iran-Iraq War.

-March 1988 - On "Bloody Friday," the Iraqi air force attacks the northern Iraq town of Halabja with poison gases that were thought to include sarin, VX and other deadly compounds.
-Reports indicate that 5,000 people die in the attack.
+March 16, 1988 - The Iraqi air force attacks the northern Iraq town of Halabja with poison gases that were thought to include sarin, VX and other deadly compounds.
+Reports indicate that 5,000 people died in the attack.
 Countless others suffer eyesight loss, respiratory ailments and cancers.

 June 27, 1994 - In Japan, seven people die and more than 500 are hospitalized when the Aum Supreme Truth (or Aum Shinri Kyo) cult releases sarin from a truck by driving slowly around an apartment complex in Matsumoto, Nagano Prefecture.
 Another victim dies in 2008.